Open Forum (8/3– )

 But there's not just one housing market; each market is unique.
 (Where have we heard that before?)
 And regions and segments can move differently from one another.

-According to today's WSJ (subscription required), high-end markets are beginning to decouple, and it's not for the better:
+today's WSJ (subscription required), high-end markets are beginning to decouple, and it's not for the better:

 One blogger recently urged people to keep real estate headlines in context: